ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Path to save the current cycle's model output and AirNow obs as training data for future use ``$COMINbicor`` and ``$COMOUTbicor`` can be distuigshed by the ``${yyyy}${mm}$dd`` under the same location.

 ``AQM_CONFIG_DIR``: (Default: "")
-   Configuration directory for AQM
+   Configuration directory for AQM.

 ``AQM_BIO_FILE``: (Default: "BEIS_SARC401.ncf")
-   File name of AQM BIO file
+   File name of AQM BIO file.

 ``AQM_DUST_FILE_PREFIX``: (Default: "FENGSHA_p8_10km_inputs")
-   Prefix of AQM dust file
+   Prefix of AQM dust file.

 ``AQM_DUST_FILE_SUFFIX``: (Default: ".nc")
-   Suffix and extension of AQM dust file
+   Suffix and extension of AQM dust file.

 ``AQM_CANOPY_FILE_PREFIX``: (Default: "gfs.t12z.geo")
-   File name of AQM canopy file
+   File name of AQM canopy file.

 ``AQM_CANOPY_FILE_SUFFIX``: (Default: ".canopy_regrid.nc")
-   Suffix and extension of AQM CANOPY file
+   Suffix and extension of AQM CANOPY file.

 ``AQM_FIRE_FILE_PREFIX``: (Default: "GBBEPx_C401GRID.emissions_v003")
-   Prefix of AQM FIRE file
+   Prefix of AQM FIRE file.

 ``AQM_FIRE_FILE_SUFFIX``: (Default: ".nc")
-   Suffix and extension of AQM FIRE file
+   Suffix and extension of AQM FIRE file.

 ``AQM_FIRE_FILE_OFFSET_HRS``: (Default: 0)
-   ..
-COMMENT: Need def!
+   Time offset when retrieving fire emission data files.
+In a real-time run, the data files for :term:`ICs/LBCs` are not ready for use until the case starts.
+To resolve this issue, a real-time run uses the input data files in the previous cycle.
+For example, if the experiment run cycle starts at 12z, and ``AQM_FIRE_FILE_OFFSET_HRS: 6``, the fire emission data file from the previous cycle (06z) is used.

 ``AQM_FIRE_ARCHV_DIR``: (Default: "/path/to/archive/dir/for/RAVE/on/HPSS")
-   Path to the archive directory for RAVE emission files on HPSS
+   Path to the archive directory for RAVE emission files on HPSS.

 ``AQM_RC_FIRE_FREQUENCY``: (Default: "static")
    Fire frequency in ``aqm.rc``.